We were curious

 “I hope that this won’t offend you but why did you move here?”

 Beck replied with, “After an illness in the family some information came to light about some lost heirlooms, we believe that they are here and so we moved to search for them,” However, Gwen felt that these words were only half truth.
-But was that the paranoia from the dream just effecting her judgment?
+But was that the paranoia from the dream just affecting her judgment?